crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 Conda helps you install bioinformatics software easily.

 1.)
-At first use, run `conda create -p $HOME/conda-env` to create an environment for conda to run in the folder `conda-env`.
+At first use, run `conda create -p $HOME/conda-ibex` to create an environment for conda to run in the folder `conda-ibex`.
 The folder name can be chosen freely.

 2.)
-Every time you open a new terminal window: `conda activate $HOME/conda-env`
+Every time you open a new terminal window: `conda activate $HOME/conda-ibex`

 3.)
 Install software like this `conda install -c bioconda vcftools` (`-c bioconda` helps conda to search in the right place but is not strictly necessary)